 - Taxis: Taxi usually operates in the south.
 It might be where you start after landing at Denpasar international airport.
 Make sure to go to the official booth to get a fixed rate.
 If you don’t know the current prices, avoid picking one of the drivers waiting at the arrivals.
 Alternatively, Bali has its own version of Uber with Grab, it used to be only motorbike ride, but now you can find cars too.
 Prices are usually half of the normal taxi companies.

 - Hiring a driver: Another good option for independent travel around the island, especially if you want to get a few sightseeing visits on your way between diving spots without the hassle of driving yourself.
 The best way to find them is to ask your hotel or guesthouse for recommendations.

-- Bus: This is the solution for long distance travel.
+- Bus: This is the solution for long-distance travel.
 When going north to Pemuteran, it can be a good option.
-You need to go first to the Bus station of the neatest town so you may need a ride to get there and again after arrival at your destination.
+You need to go first to the bus station in the nearest town so you may need a ride to get there and again after arrival at your destination.
 While being cheap, they are slower and quite unreliable on their timetable.